-The Directors are responsible to ensure that the financial statements give a true and fair view of the state of affairs of the Group and the Company as at the end of each financial year, and of the results and cash flows of the Group and the Company for that year then ended.
+The Directors are responsible to ensure that the financial statements give a true and fair view of the financial position of the Group and of the Company as at the end of each financial year, and of their financial performance and cash flow for the financial year then ended.

-In the process of preparing the financial statements of the Group and the Company for the financial year ended 30 November 2017, the Directors have:-
+In the process of preparing the financial statements of the Group and of the Company for the financial year ended 30 November 2018, the Directors have:-

-- adopted suitable accounting policies that are consistently applied; - made judgments and estimates that are reasonable and prudent; - ensured that all applicable approved accounting standards have been followed; and - prepared the financial statements on a going concern basis.
+- adopted suitable accounting policies that are consistently applied; - made judgments and estimates that are reasonable and prudent; - ensured that all applicable approved accounting standards have been followed; and - prepared the financial statements on the assumption that the Company and the Group will operate as a going concern.

-The Directors have the responsibility for ensuring that the Group maintains adequate accounting records which disclose with reasonable accuracy the financial position of the Group and the Company and which enable them to ensure that the financial statements comply with the regulatory requirements.
-In addition, the Directors have the general responsibility for taking reasonable steps to safeguard the assets of the Group and the Company to prevent and detect fraud and other irregularities.
+The Directors have the responsibility for ensuring that the Group and the Company maintains proper accounting records which disclose with reasonable accuracy the financial position of the Group and of the Company, which will enable them to ensure that the financial statements comply with the provisions of the Act and the applicable regulatory requirements.
+In addition, the Directors are also responsible for taking reasonable steps to safeguard the assets of the Group and of the Company and to prevent and detect fraud and other irregularities.